AdobeDocs/experience-manager-screens.en/help/user-guide/tagging.md

 ## Manage tags assignments {#manage-tags-assignments}

-Displays & Players now can be tagged.
+Use created tags on Displays & Players.
 You can tag one with at max 30 tags.

 ![VIDEO manage tags assigments](assets/tagging/assign-tags-to-players.mp4).

 ## Filter by Tags {#filter-by-tags}

-Select tags to filter list of displays or players.
+Select tags to filter the list of displays or players.

 ![VIDEO filter by tags](assets/tagging/filter-by-tags.mp4).

 >[!NOTE]
 >
-> tags defined on screens cloud are not related/synced with tags defined in AEM.
+> Tags defined on screens cloud are not related/synced with tags defined in AEM.
 >